-Top tips: what could a four-day working week mean for your business?
+Top tips: What could a four-day working week mean for your business?

-27 March 2023 / Insight posted in Article, People
+27 March 2023 / Insight posted in Articles, People

 The world’s largest trial of the four-day working week came to an end in February 2023.
 Out of the 61 companies in the six-month trial, more than 90% have decided to continue, with 18 making it permanent.
 The findings are being used to urge politicians to give all workers a 32-hour week.